json-schema-org/json-schema-spec/jsonschema-core.md

 In this case, annotations still apply; but most validation keywords will not be useful, as they will always pass or always fail.

-A custom vocabulary may define support for a superset of the core data model.
+An extension may define support for a superset of the core data model.
 The schema itself may only be expressible in this superset; for example, to make use of the `const` keyword.